 Family demands, however, pulled me back to my domestic world.
 To forget, I worked at being the best wife and mom.
 Still, once in a while, when alone and feeling lonely, I took my gold frog keepsake from its hiding place and stared at it in my hand.
 It ensured my memories were real.
 He was a reality if only in memories.
 He’d changed me.
 Reassured, I’d put it back in its hiding place.

 I still have the gold frog and am looking at it now.

-The candle flickers, the frog and music frame my poignant memories.
+The candle’s flame, frog’s caress and music’s melody frame poignant memories.
 I smell again a redwood, eucalyptus and hibiscus evening's aromas surrounding an apartment complex pool, long gone.
 I mentally retrace the steps of that first evening which changed me.
 The door stands before my memory as I cross the threshold again.
 The night I became a woman I will always remember.

 Author Notes: When lover leaves she remains in love but years later begins to understand it wan't love at all.